 - Lidocaine patch is for external use only.
-Avoid contact with your eyes, nose, and mouth.
-If you get lidocaine patch in your eyes, rinse immediately with cool water.
+Avoid contact with your eyes, ears, lips, mouth, or genital area.
+If you get it in any of these areas, rinse right away with cool water.

-- Lidocaine patch may cause harm if it is chewed or swallowed.
+- Lidocaine patch may cause harm if it is swallowed.
 If you may have taken it by mouth, contact your poison control center or emergency room right away.

-- Lidocaine patch should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.
-CHILDREN may be more sensitive to the effects of lidocaine patch.
+- Lidocaine patch should not be used in CHILDREN younger than 12 years old without first checking with the child's doctor; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lidocaine patch while you are pregnant.
-Lidocaine patch is found in breast milk.
+It is not known if lidocaine patch is found in breast milk after topical use.
 If you are or will be breast-feeding while you use lidocaine patch, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of lidocaine patch: